kryptokrona/kryptokrona-docs/FAQ.md

   * https://github.com/turtlecoin/desktop-xamarin

 * **Q: Why does TRTL have such a high amount of tokens/small amount of decimal places?**

     A: Read the great post about the justification for it here: https://medium.com/@turtlecoin/one-trillion-turtles-coin-supply-and-unit-economics-5bfbea0aa1f1

 * **Q: Where can I get some free TRTL?**

     A: Head over to the faucet: https://faucet.trtl.me/ and enter your TRTL address.
 You can receive 10 TRTL's, up to 3 times a day.
 Thanks to @madk for creating this.

 * **Q: I have a question which wasn't answered here, what should I do?**

     A: Join the discord, and come to the #help channel, we'll try and fix any issues: http://chat.turtlecoin.lol/

-* **Q: Can I bootstrap the blockchain so I don't have to sync from the beginning?**

-    A: Yes!
-See [help.txt](https://s3-us-west-2.amazonaws.com/turtlecoin.blockchain.bootstrap/help.txt) for full details.
-You can download the [blockindexes.bin](https://s3-us-west-2.amazonaws.com/turtlecoin.blockchain.bootstrap/blockindexes.bin) and [blocks.bin](https://s3-us-west-2.amazonaws.com/turtlecoin.blockchain.bootstrap/blocks.bin).
-Curious on when these files were last updated?
-See [date.txt](https://s3-us-west-2.amazonaws.com/turtlecoin.blockchain.bootstrap/date.txt).